Somerville High School

 Welcome to World Studies!
 Throughout the year, we will be using a variety of methods to learn about the significant events that have influenced World History and its people.
 Remember, this course is about YOU.
 Therefore, it is important to be an active participant in this class.
 Please read this document closely as it will be your roadmap to become a successful student in this class.

 Attendance: Very important!
 In keeping with the District’s Attendance Policy, should you reach sixteen (16) unexcused absences in the academic year, you may be required to make up the seat time you have missed using APEX, an online credit recovery system.
 Please do yourself a favor in avoiding this issue.
 Anytime that you are not in class, for whatever reason, please provide the appropriate documentation (doctor’s note, etc.) to the Health Office.
 YOU are responsible to see me to make up any work that you have missed.
 If you were absent on the day of a test, please see me immediately to schedule a make-up exam (3-day allowance max).

 Lateness: Every time you are late for class, you interrupt your fellow classmates and myself in generating a strong environment for learning.
 The rule is simple; come to class on time.
 If you are habitually late to class, it will result in a teacher detention.
 Should the lateness continue, it will be referred to the Administration for disciplinary points.

 Resources: We will be using a wide variety of materials to explore the topics of this time period.
-They will include, transparencies, primary sources, timelines, virtual field trips, WebQuests, PowerPoint presentations, video, audio and of course, the textbook.
+They will include primary sources, timelines, virtual field trips, WebQuests, Google Applications video and audio.
 Everyone will be expected to participate in role-playing, class discussions, oral presentations and other class activities.

 Your marking period grade will be calculated by the following assessments: